-Extensibility is the only customization framework in Finance, Supply Chain, and Retail.
+Extensibility is the only customization framework in Finance, Supply Chain, and Commerce.
 Overlayering isn't supported.

 These introductory topics contain general information about customization.
 This information includes information about when the transition occurs from customization through overlayering to a purely extension-based model.
 These topics also explain how to log extensibility requests to Microsoft, and provide answers to frequently asked questions (FAQ).

 Read What's new or changed for extensibility for extensibility-related updates that have been made since July 2017.